Sunday, July 3rd 2022, 7:47 am - Most so-called flushable wipes are anything but, and actually flushing them causes major problems.

 Cleaning.
 Disinfecting.
 Sanitizing.
 It’s a rinse and repeat cycle right now.

-Many Canadians have been relying on pre-moistened wipes for cleaning counters and making up for toilet paper shortages.
-However, what many do not realize is that these wipes are an environmental nightmare.
+Many Canadians have been relying on pre-moistened wipes for cleaning counters since start of the COVID-19 pandemic, however, what many do not realize is that these wipes are an environmental nightmare.

 Even though the package says “flushable”, drainage systems across Canada do not agree: not only do the wipes contain small microplastics, they also plug up toilets, pipes and sewers.